PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/020-multisig/index.md

 Once created, proposals cannot be modified - they can only be approved or rejected by other signers.
 If enough signer threshold is reached during creation, the proposal will execute right away without requiring additional approvals.

 :::tip
 When using the Polymesh SDK, regular transactions from a multisig signer must use `.runAsProposal()` instead of `.run()`.
-The SDK will automatically wrap the transaction with `multisig::create_proposal_as_key`.
+The SDK will automatically wrap the transaction with `multisig::create_proposal`.
 Proposal approvals/rejections by signers should still use `.run()` directly.
 :::

 ### Proposal Voting